Billboard 200

 The Billboard 200 is a record chart ranking the 200 most popular music albums and EPs in the United States.
-It is published weekly by Billboard magazine and is frequently used to convey the popularity of an artist or groups of artists.
-Often, a recording act will be remembered by its "number ones", those of their albums that outperformed all others during at least one week.
-The chart grew from a weekly top 10 list in 1956 to become a top 200 list in May 1967, and acquired its current name in March 1992.
-Its previous names include the Billboard Top LPs (1961–1972), Billboard Top LPs & Tape (1972–1984), Billboard Top 200 Albums (1984–1985) and Billboard Top Pop Albums (1985–1992).
+It is published weekly by Billboard magazine to convey the popularity of an artist or groups of artists.
+Sometimes, a recording act is remembered for its "number ones" that outperformed all other albums during at least one week.
+The chart grew from a weekly top 10 list in 1956 to become a top 200 list in May 1967, acquiring its existing name in March 1992.
+Its previous names include the Billboard Top LPs (1961–1972), Billboard Top LPs & Tape (1972–1984), Billboard Top 200 Albums (1984–1985), Billboard Top Pop Albums (1985–1991), and Billboard 200 Top Albums (1991–1992).

-The chart is based mostly on sales – both at retail and digital – of albums in the United States.
-The weekly sales period was originally Monday to Sunday when Nielsen started tracking sales in 1991, but since July 2015, the tracking week begins on Friday (to coincide with the Global Release Day of the music industry) and ends on Thursday.
-A new chart is published the following Tuesday with an issue post dated to the Saturday of that week, four days later.
+The chart is based mostly on sales—both at retail and digital – of albums in the United States.
+The weekly sales period was Monday to Sunday when Nielsen started tracking sales in 1991, but since July 2015, the tracking week begins on Friday (to coincide with the Global Release Day of the music industry) and ends on Thursday.
+A new chart is published the following Tuesday, post dated to the Saturday of that week, four days later.
 The chart's streaming schedule is also tracked from Friday to Thursday.
-New product is released to the American market on Fridays.
-Digital downloads of albums are also included in Billboard 200 tabulation.
+Digital downloads of albums are included in Billboard 200 tabulation.
 Albums that are not licensed for retail sale in the United States (yet purchased in the U.S. as imports) are not eligible to chart.
-A long-standing policy, which made titles that are sold exclusively by specific retail outlets (such as Walmart and Starbucks) ineligible for charting, was reversed on November 7, 2007, and took effect in the issue dated November 17.
+A long-standing policy rendering titles that are sold exclusively by specific retail outlets (such as Walmart and Starbucks) ineligible for charting, was reversed on November 7, 2007, and took effect in the issue dated November 17, 2007.

-Beginning with the December 13, 2014, issue, Billboard updated the methodology of its album chart to also include on-demand streaming and digital track sales (as measured by Nielsen SoundScan) by way of a new algorithm, utilizing data from all of the major on-demand audio subscription and online music sales services in the U.S. Starting on the issue dated January 18, 2020, Billboard updated the methodology to compile the chart again by incorporating video data from YouTube, along with visual plays from digital platforms like Apple Music, Spotify, Tidal, Vevo and, as of the issue dated March 23, 2021, Facebook.
+On December 13, 2014, Billboard began to include on-demand streaming and digital track sales (as measured by Nielsen SoundScan) using a new algorithm with data from all major on-demand audio subscription and online music sales services in the U.S. Starting on the issue dated January 18, 2020, Billboard updated its method again by incorporating video data from YouTube, along with visual plays from digital platforms like Apple Music, Spotify, Tidal, Vevo and, as of the issue dated March 23, 2021, from Facebook.